view --dir — local report browser

 Persona simulator — multivon-eval simulate

 ShippedPersona-driven adaptive multi-turn eval: a simulator LLM plays a configured user persona against your bot, adapting each turn to the previous reply, under a hard budget ceiling.
-Honesty contract built in — every transcript carries provenance and is labeled simulated, not real traffic, so simulated results never blend into production metrics.
+Every transcript carries provenance and is labeled simulated, not real traffic, so the results stay separate from production metrics.

 What you’d see